pbritoferreira/ccw-price-hider/README.md

 ---

 This script only changes what you see on your screen; it doesn't affect the actual pricing data or CCW.
 It's a purely cosmetic and safe way to customize your CCW experience.

+If you find this is useful, I would love if you could ping me on webex (pedebrit) and let me know that!